 Use this type of petition if you want to replace an element of your study programme with another element from Leiden University's prospectus.
 This type of petition can be used, for example, for electives courses.

 - External education

 Use this type of petition if you have taken a course at an institution other than Leiden University, and want it to count towards your study programme in Leiden.
-This type of petition could be used, for example, for free-electives or extra-curricular courses followed elsewhere.
+This type of petition could be used, for example, for elective credits or extra-curricular courses followed elsewhere.
 Petitions of this nature are always provisionally approved, then definitively evaluated upon receipt of documentary evidence.